 Feed A Sufficient Diet

-Angelfish need a healthy, balanced diet consisting of high-quality dry food and meat.
-Every now and then, they can have blood worms, glass worms, and brine shrimps.
+Angelfish need a healthy, balanced diet of quality dry food and meat.
+Occasionally, they can have blood worms, glass worms, and brine shrimps.